About Our Chapter

 Safe families is a volunteer-driven ministry.
 Our volunteers do the most significant work of connecting with families.
 Our staff members function in three teams:

 - Family Support Team (conduct intake with families and provide professional support to volunteers)

-- Volunteer Mobilization Team (recruit churches and volunteers and thoroughly screen volunteers)
+- Church & Volunteer Mobilization Team (recruit churches and volunteers and thoroughly screen volunteers)

-- Parent Engagement Team (elevating the voice of parent participants, leading Parent Cafes, and innovating new ways to improve the model)
+- Parent Engagement Team (elevating the voice of parent participants, leading Parent Cafes and peer support workshops, and innovating new ways to improve the model)

 Emily has enjoyed calling many parts of the US south and midwest home, but in 2012 she and her family excitedly began a new adventure in Brooklyn.
 Emily received her Master in Social Work at the University of Illinois at Chicago where the ideals of prevention, equity and justice took deep root.
 In 2016 Emily was thrilled to come on staff with SFFC to support the amazing volunteers who connect with and support some of the most incredible and resilient families in NYC.
 Emily brings her professional experience working with at-risk youth and families and her personal experience as a licensed foster parent to the Family Support Team at SFFC.

 Jasmine is from upstate New York.
 She grew up in a loving family who are actively involved in their church and serving their community.
 Her parents often modeled an open door policy, showing hospitality and sacrificial generosity to those in need.
 Seeing this example stirred a passion within Jasmine to serve the marginalized and often overlooked.
 She completed a Masters Degree in Human Services and has spent most of her time working in ministry.
 She is passionate about children and families and her desire is to see whole families thriving in healthy relationships with one another.
 She now resides in Brooklyn, NY with her husband and son and she is excited to serve NYC on the Safe Families Team.